 One hour of Classroom instruction equals one contact hour.

-So if you attend an 9 hour long session with breaks in-between, then you can claim (9 hours minus the break time) as contact hours.
-The contact hours can be accrued only from a formal education.
+If you attend an 9 hour long session with breaks in-between, then you can claim (9 hours minus the break time) as contact hours.

 What is Formal Education?

 Self-study is not counted towards the contact hours.

 The hours can be attained from any PM course that includes instruction on the 10 Knowledge Areas (KA) as defined in the PMBOK Guide.
 These KA include Integration, Scope, Time, Cost, Quality, Resource, Communications, Risk, Procurement, and Stakeholder Management.